alexjlockwood/AndroidDesignPatterns/_posts/2016-10-22-icon-animations.md

 * Make sure all polyfills/libraries/etc. are up to date.
 * Move javascript/css stuff into default layout `<head>` so we can benefit from caching.
 * Finish implementing Roman's downloading icon animation.
+* Mention the importance of understanding how path morphing animations work from a UX perspective?
+* Mention path morphing tools like [vectalign](https://github.com/bonnyfone/vectalign)?
+* Add a "special thanks" section for Roman and Nick.
+* Add "click the icons to play" to the captions?
+* Good example of path morphing (between an Android and an Applie) can be found [here](https://lewismcgeary.github.io/posts/animated-vector-drawable-pathMorphing/).
+* Add a section about choosing interpolators?
+* It also might be useful to give a listing of useful tools/resources for further reading.
+* At some point will need to rewrite SMIL animations and/or use some sort of polyfill.

   [adp-delightful-details]: https://github.com/alexjlockwood/adp-delightful-details
   [svg-path-reference]: http://www.w3.org/TR/SVG11/paths.html#PathData